 While deficiencies in key nutrients might not cause problems right away for women, over time they can lead to a variety of health problems.
-According to a study, multivitamin tablets can help women avoid conditions like anemia, neural tube defects and osteoporosis.
 And the good news is, multivitamins have not been linked to increasing health risks.

 Vitamins for women

 Women specifically need certain vitamins to be in peak health.
 Here’s a look at some of the important vitamins included in a classic women’s multivitamin.